jaimerodriguez/holodemo/README.md

 Set the following properties in our AudioSource:
 	1. Use the "ding" in HoloLensDemo/Sounds folder as the clip.
 	2. Uncheck the "play on Awake" option.
-	3. Configure your volumea accordingly.
+	3. Configure your volumen levels as desired.

 4. [Optional].
 Add a reticle for our laser as a child of SceneManager.
 We are keeping it simple and just using a LineRenderer ( with two points at 0,0,0 and 0,0,1) as a reticle.
 The HoloLensDemo/Prefabs folder already has prefab for this, so i recommend you use that.
 It is not polished but it works.
 	1. Once you create this GameObject set the **ObjectTrackingReticle** property in our SceneManager script to this GameObject.